-Description of I Description of Hazards Requirement §2 201.6(c)(2)(i): (The plan shall include) a description of the type, location and extent of all natural hazards that can affect the jurisdiction.
-The plan shall include information on p revious occurrences of hazard events and on the probability of future hazard events.
+Description of Hazards Requirement §201.6(c)(2)(i): (The plan shall include) a description of the type, location and extent of all natural hazards that can affect the jurisdiction.
+The plan shall include information on previous occurrences of hazard events and on the probability of future hazard events.
 B1.
-Does the Plan include a description of the type, location and Element extent of all natural hazards that can affect each jurisdiction?
+Does the Plan include a description of the type, location an extent of all natural hazards that can affect each jurisdiction?
 B2.
-Does the plan include information on previous occurrences of hazard events and on the probability of future hazard events for each jurisdiction?
+Does the plan include information on previous occurrences of hazard events and on the probability of future hazard events for jurisdiction?